Mert-Guenduez/E-Portfolio-Unity/Tutorial/tutorial.md

 ````
 After that, you can move your character with the keys "A" and "D", and jump with Spacebar.

-This is as far as this tutorial goes. what you could do next is implement a Main Menu, add more movement logic and include a goal in our level, but this would go beyond the scope of a compact and concise live demo.
+This is as far as this tutorial goes. what you could do next is implement a main menu, add more movement logic and include a goal in our level, but this would go beyond the scope of a compact and concise live demo.
 Developing a complete game can, depending on what you want to do, take a very, very long time!